How it works

 Schema entries carry the raw TauQL text of the DDL that defines a lens (CREATE LENS, DERIVE LENS, SET TTL, UNSET TTL, DROP LENS).
 On replay, these are re-parsed and executed with in_replay = true, which suppresses re-appending them to the WAL.

 The WAL is checkpointed when [wal] max_size_mb is reached, or every CHECKPOINT_COMPACTION_INTERVAL (8) compactions, whichever comes first: for the in-memory backend, a fresh snapshot of in-memory state is written to a new WAL file and swapped in, bounding disk usage.
-For the disk backend, the checkpoint instead rewrites the .dat file with the current live layers and truncates the WAL to just its schema lines — the .dat file and WAL together always hold exactly the live state, with the WAL covering everything appended since the last .dat rewrite.
-Compactions between checkpoints still shrink each lens to one layer in memory and in the WAL's logical replay (replaying an already-compacted layer plus its predecessors reproduces the same compacted result); they just don't each force a full .dat rewrite.
+For the disk backend, the checkpoint instead flushes the Sstable memtable into a new run file and truncates the WAL to just its schema lines — the manifest/run files and WAL together always hold exactly the live state, with the WAL covering everything appended since the last flush.
+Compactions between checkpoints still shrink each lens to one canonical set of layers per transaction-time generation (in memory, in the runs, and in the WAL's logical replay); they just don't each force a run rewrite — only consolidate_lens's cross-fragment merge does that, and only when a lens's total layer count crosses compact_threshold.

 Disk backend + WAL

-The disk backend pairs every <name>.dat file with a <name>.wal file in the same directory.
-APPEND writes go to the WAL first (fsynced by default) and only update the in-memory layer stack; the .dat file is rewritten in full only on checkpoint, as above.
-On startup, <name>.dat is loaded and then <name>.wal is replayed on top, recovering any appends made since the last checkpoint.
-Schema DDL persisted in an older <name>.dat (pre-WAL format) is migrated into <name>.wal the first time the database is opened under this scheme.
+The disk backend pairs every database's Sstable store (<name>.manifest + <name>.run.<id> files) with a <name>.wal file in the same directory.
+APPEND writes go to the WAL first (fsynced by default) and only update the in-memory memtable; the memtable is flushed into a new run file only on checkpoint, as above — never a whole-database rewrite.
+On startup, the existing manifest is opened and then <name>.wal is replayed on top, recovering any appends made since the last checkpoint.
 The [wal] config's no_fsync_each and max_size_mb settings apply to these per-database WAL files.

 Compaction